mackenzie1/mackenzie1.github.io/README.md

 [Link](url) and ![Image](src)
 ```
 ![](Lava_Lamp__2817.gif)
-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/mackenzie1/mackenzie1.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### Documentation Links For My Own Refrence

 Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).